5 DAY FIRST TIMERS GUIDE: JACKSON HOLE, WY

 After getting unpacked and exploring your Moose Creek townhouse, relish your first Jackson Hole dinner at Osteria, in Hotel Terra, or Spur, in Teton Mountain Lodge, which are both located in Teton Village.

-If you’re less concerned with getting first tram and are looking to take in the authentic Wild-West experience Wyoming is known for, downtown Jackson provides an unforgettable atmosphere and a wide variety of historic saloons, shops and hotels.
+If you’re less concerned with getting the first tram and are looking to take in the authentic Wild-West experience Wyoming is known for, downtown Jackson provides an unforgettable atmosphere and a wide variety of historic saloons, shops, and hotels.
 Be sure to snap a photo underneath the town square’s famous antler archway.